 Recent Updates

-- July 31, 2025: Updated the wrong info about the claimed battery life in day flash mode and adjusted copy to reflect these changes accordingly.
+- July 31, 2025: Updated the wrong info about the claimed battery life in day flash mode and adjusted the copy to reflect these changes accordingly.

 thank you for the review!
 Great read 🙂